loccs-spring/cizixs.github.io/_posts/blog/2013-07-29-basic-regular-expression.md

     "Did you vote for Obama?"   =~ /obama/  #=> false

 ### More flexible
 You might see the problem here.
 Only by typing the exact string, can you get the correct result.
 What if I don't care about the case of all letters?
 What if I allow some mispelling like "Obema"?
 What if I want to find "Obama" or "Michelle"? etc.
 Where there is a probelm, there is a way.
-The hero here is '[]'(square bracket) and '|'. '[]' matches anything in it, while '|' repersents logic
+The hero here is `[]`(square bracket) and `|`. `[]` matches anything in it, while `|` repersents logic
 OR.

     "Did you vote for Obama?"   =~ /[oO]b[ae]ma/                    #=> true